jvaglivelo/iOS-Supreme-Bot/README.md

 4. Run the bot by tapping Run

 ## Support and other information
-* I will not be providng support unless I messed something up in the Project
-* Updates are not guarenteed
+* Updates are not guaranteed
 * This was a project I had been working on since FW18 and I simply no longer have the time to keep up with Supreme and this project